Getting Started 🔗

 Unicorn follows semantic versioning with one deviation: the result of a function may change between minor version bumps.
 For example, the function uni_is might return a different value for a Unicode character between minor releases.

 Under normal circumstances, Railgun will only bump the major version if the C API is changed (e.g. a function signature is altered or a function is removed).
 In the event of a major version bump due to changes in Unicode, Railgun may offer free license upgrades to all current licensees, depending on the extent of the changes.
-Licensees will be notified of free upgrades through private communication channels and via a public blog post.
+Licensees will be notified of free upgrades through private communication channels and a public announcement post.